kct2020/shrewdies-com-skeleventy/README.md

 - site/includes/components/footer.njk: Change footer links.
 But these need updating as new admin pages are created.
 Should also include a feedback link direct to issues.
 - site/includes/components/footer.njk: Change disclaimer
 - Change favicon.icon (root) & images/meta/apple-touch-icon.png.
+- review this README.
+Usually including screenshot and important user links before any technical notes.

 * I got confused by the way css works in this setup and I hacked the background image in css/main.css and css/main.min.css which seem identical.
 Need to learn the 'right' way to edit css in this template!
 Which is probly something to do with this note in the original readme...